Abhiyum Naanum (film): Release and reception

 Abhiyum Naanum was released on 19 December 2008, after being delayed twice (Diwali 2008 and 14 November 2008).
 Pavithra Srinivasan of Rediff.com said, "For fathers who love their daughters, this is your pick.
 Definitely worth a watch" and rated the film 3 out of 5.
 Malathi Rangarajan of The Hindu said, "Watch it for its natural treatment".
 Sify said, "Frankly speaking, the Prakash Raj- Radha Mohan combo's Abhiyum Naanum is nowhere in the league of their previous oeuvre Mozhi.
-With a touching title like that, one would have thought the director would have a more solid script, but somehow it fails to strike a chord like their earlier film." but added that "If you are still looking for a different kind of cinematic experience, then, it’s worth a look."
-The New Indian Express wrote, "The delicate evolution of the father-daughter relationship, and the former’s reluctance to accept that his daughter has grown up, is narrated with humour and sensitivity", calling Abhiyum Naanum "Yet another feel-good entertainer from the Mozhi team".
+With a touching title like that, one would have thought the director would have a more solid script, but somehow it fails to strike a chord like their earlier film", but added that "If you are still looking for a different kind of cinematic experience, then, it's worth a look."
+The New Indian Express wrote, "The delicate evolution of the father-daughter relationship, and the former's reluctance to accept that his daughter has grown up, is narrated with humour and sensitivity", calling Abhiyum Naanum "Yet another feel-good entertainer from the Mozhi team".

 Remakes

-Dil Raju showed the film to Nagarjuna out of interest to remake the film in Telugu.
-Nagarjuna felt that the film would not suit his image and rejected the film.
-Raju then decided to dub the film in Telugu as Aakasamantha and reshoot Prithviraj's portions with Sunil due to nativity problems.
+Dil Raju, out of interest to remake Abhiyum Naanum in Telugu, showed the film to Nagarjuna and offered him to play the lead role.
+Nagarjuna felt that it would not suit his image and rejected the offer.
+Raju then decided to dub the film in Telugu as Akashamantha and reshoot Prithviraj's portions with Sunil due to nativity issues.
 Editor Marthand K. Venkatesh suggested that Jagapathi Babu do the role instead, who accepted to work in the film despite initially being reluctant.
 His portions were shot at Ramoji Film City in February 2009.
-The dialogues were written by Abburi Ravi.
-Aakasamantha was released on 27 March 2009.
+Akashamantha was released on 27 March 2009.
 The film was remade in Kannada as Naanu Nanna Kanasu (2010) with Prakash Raj directing the film and reprising his role.